Curriculum Learning: A Survey: Applications of Curriculum Learning

-In the remainder of this section, we perform an extensive exploration of the literature, briefly describing each paper.
-The works are grouped on two levels, first by domain, then by task.
+In this section, we perform an extensive exploration of the curriculum learning literature, briefly describing each paper.
+The works are grouped at two levels, first by domain, then by task, with similar approaches being presented one after another in order to keep the logical flow of the reading.
+By choosing this ordering, we enable the readers to find the papers which address their field of interest, while also highlighting the development of curriculum methodologies in each domain or task.
 Table~\ref{tab_taxonomy} illustrates each distinctive element of the curriculum learning strategies for the selected papers.